 Like all of the English colonies in North America, Carolina's economy was largely constricted by mercantile laws that prohibited the manufacture of finished goods in the colonies and promoted the export of raw materials to England to feed the Colonial power's growing industrialization.
-Combined with the conditions of settlement of the southern colonies by agricultural interests, the Carolinas quickly became a plantation economy, highly specialized in the production of agricultural products as natural resources.
+Combined with the conditions of settlement of the southern colonies by agricultural interests, the Carolinas quickly became a plantation economy.
+Both South and North Carolina economic activities became highly specialized in the production of agricultural products as natural resources.

 Because of volatility in the tobacco market, the Colonial economy of the Carolinas also began to develop other crops for potential commercial use.
 England discouraged the growth of Colonial cotton agriculture to protect the emerging English textile industry, but Carolina soon began growing large amounts of indigo, a plant used to create blue dye, for export to England and use in English textile manufacturing.
 Carolina's plantations also experimented with rice production for internal consumption and for export to other colonies and Europe.